quantifind/Sumac/README.md

 **Sumac** is a command line option parser and library.
-It tries to differentiate itself from other libraries by making it dead simple to define arguments, removing boilerplate and repitition.
+It tries to differentiate itself from other libraries by making it dead simple to define arguments, removing boilerplate and repetition.
 It is a very small, lightweight scala library.

 ## Usage